-Winners of 2018 Studiomakers Prize launch.
-L-R: James Fuller (artist), Yves Blais (Outset), Justine Simons (judge), Richard Moore (judge), Candida Gertler (Outset), Jennni Lomax (judge), Aaron Angell (judge), Mark Corfield-Moore, Roy Efrat, Miriam Naeh, Neung Wi Kim, Yamine Robinson, Sofia Mitsola (artists).
+Winners of 2018 Studiomakers Prize.
+L-R: James Fuller (artist), Yves Blais (Outset), Justine Simons (judge), Richard Moore (judge), Candida Gertler (Outset), Jennni Lomax (judge), Aaron Angell (judge), Mark Corfield-Moore, Roy Efrat, Miriam Naeh, Neung Wi Kim, Yasmine Robinson, Sofia Mitsola (artists).
 Photo by Lara Arnott

 The Tiffany & Co. x Outset Studiomakers Prize complements the Studiomakers initiative by securing accessibility to creative workspaces at graduate level.

 Studiomakers partner Outset Contemporary Art Fund has announced a three-year partnership with Tiffany & Co., to make seven rent-free studios in London available to outstanding MA Fine Art graduates from some of London’s finest art colleges.